Why Zero Access Encryption Is the New Gold Standard

 🔒 Advanced End-to-End Encryption

-All messages are encrypted on your device before they hit our servers.
-They stay encrypted in transit, and at rest.
+All messages you choose to encrypt end-to-end are encrypted on your device before they hit our servers.
+They stay encrypted in transit and at rest.
 Only the recipient can decrypt them.
-No in-between stage.
-No central decryption.
-No exceptions.
+No in-between stage, no central decryption, and no exceptions.

 Read more about the tech behind our encryption here: Atomic Mail Encryption Explained: How We Secure Your Privacy